 Treatment and care for the issues associated with holoprosencephaly are supportive and based on the specific medical issues present for an individual child.

 An endocrinology evaluation should be performed to assess for pituitary abnormalities.
-A neurologist should also be involved in the child's care and will treat seizures if they are present.
+A neurologist should also be involved in the child’s care and can guide treatment for seizures if they are present.
 Plastic reconstructive surgery of cleft lip and palate or other facial features may be needed if indicated.
 A developmental pediatrician can help direct developmental therapies.
 Other treatments can be instituted as appropriate.

 A clinical genetics evaluation and genetic counseling should be obtained for patients and their families once the diagnosis is made.
 Relatives of a child with holoprosencephaly may have an increased risk of having a child with holoprosencephaly, and this should be assessed and discussed by the child’s physicians, especially the neurologist and/or clinical geneticist.
 There are specific features that suggest an increased risk for having another child with holoprosencephaly (e.g., a single central upper incisor), and these should be carefully assessed in parents and family members.
 A chromosome analysis and gene testing is often performed.